Best Feather Pillows: Reviews and Buyer’s Guide

 Most feather pillows contain a small portion of down to increase the pillow’s plushness.
-However, pillows filled exclusively with down filling, otherwise known as down pillows, are the most expensive and luxurious feather-filled pillows.
+However, pillows filled exclusively or almost exclsuively with down filling, otherwise known as down pillows, are the most expensive and luxurious feather-filled pillows.

 Despite being luxurious, down feathers can trigger allergies in some.
 In response, many bedding companies have adopted a down alternative material to those seeking a hypoallergenic pillow.
 “Down alternative” is a polyester microfiber designed to be as light and soft as genuine down.